hanisafayi/Disney-Clone/README.md

 <a name="introduction">Description</a>

 Zuret Car Rental is a Flutter-based mobile application where users can search for available vehicles based on their preferences.
-Our app provides a catalog of available cars, allowing users to select the desired vehicle.
+The app provides a catalog of available cars, allowing users to select the desired vehicle.
 It provides user registration functionality, allowing customers to create accounts.
 Registered users can manage their bookings.
-Our app provides real-time information on vehicle availability, enabling customers to check if a particular vehicle is available for their desired rental period.
+The app provides real-time information on vehicle availability, enabling customers to check if a particular vehicle is available for their desired rental period.
 Customers can provide their payment details and complete the booking process.

 <a name="tech-stack">Features</a>